Dangerous Dogs and Safeguarding Children

 SCOPE OF THIS CHAPTER

 This guidance explains the importance of professionals making routine enquiries regarding dogs in the household whenever they are working with children and families.
-It then looks at the action which is required when a child is injured by a dog and/or when there are concerns that a dog in the household may be dangerous or prohibited.
+It then looks at the action that is required when a child is injured by a dog and/or when there are concerns that a dog in the household may be dangerous or prohibited.

 1. Introduction and Definition